 ICT can help connect Hong Kong with the rest of the region and the world, and even connect the local art and non-art communities.
 The use of new media such as live broadcast of performances and online exhibitions enables us to extend our reach to new audience especially those outside Hong Kong.
 It also brings about tremendous opportunities for online participation and collaboration transforming the audience from a passive role to an active one.

-Trial of Autonomous Shuttle at the West Kowloon Nursery Park
+Trial of Autonomous Vehicle at the West Kowloon Nursery Park

 Creating a new cultural hub from the ground up offers the West Kowloon Cultural District a unique opportunity to test out new initiatives and ideas, in particular in relation to creating a smart district that harnesses the power of technology while being environmentally friendly.
 To this end the Authority is currently investigating the use of safe, comfortable and sustainable fully automated vehicles to transport visitors throughout the District in the future.